morrownr/8814au/README.md

 sudo mokutil --import /var/lib/dkms/mok.pub
 ```

-Manual build and installation instructions: The above installation steps
+### Manual build and installation instructions

+Note: The above installation steps automate the installation process,
-automate the installation process, however, if you want to or need to do a
+however, if you want to or need to do a basic command line installation,
-command line installation, use the following:
+use the following:

 ```
 make clean